 When the leaves start falling, I crave comfort foods like hearty slow-cooked stews and braised meats.
 I love this recipe because short ribs that cook until tender smell and taste impressive, but are super easy to make.—Melissa Turkington, Camano Islands, Washington

 This recipe for short ribs is very popular in our area.
 The meat is fork-tender, and the sauce is wonderfully tangy.
 We're retired now but raised beef for many years.
 We still put this recipe to good use.

 -Margery Bryan, Royal City, Washington

 My sister shared this India-inspired beef dish with me, and I've made a few modifications to fit my tastes.
 I love the smell of the spices as the ribs slow cook all day!—Lorraine Carlstrom, Nelson, British Columbia

 People like the blending of many different flavors in this recipe.
 I consider it a very special one and generally fix it for company.
 It receives rave reviews.
 I'm sure the sauce would taste good on pork chops or on chicken in addition.
 We have eight children - the oldest is 18, and the youngest is 11 months.

 -Cheryl Niemela, Cokato, Minnesota

 This is a fantastic change of pace from a typical slow cooker stew.
-It combination of flavorsshort ribs, rum and fruit makes it feel like an exotic Caribbean dish.
-Make sure to leave the mangoes and pineapple on top of the beef, instead of stirring then in, so that their color will stay bright yellow.
+Its combination of flavors—short ribs, rum and fruit— makes it feel like an exotic Caribbean dish.
+Make sure to leave the mangoes and pineapple on top of the beef, instead of stirring them in, so that their color will stay bright yellow.
 When removing the mixture from the slow cooker, take out the fruit first and place in a separate bowl from the meat to avoid coating them with the with brown sauce.
-I like to also serve it with rice.Loanne Chiu, Fort Worth, Texas
+I like to also serve it with rice.—Loanne Chiu, Fort Worth, Texas